Enprogames/Stock-Bot/README.md

 # Stock-Bot
 A Bot written in python to trade stocks and crypto.
-At the moment, the [Alpaca trading API](https://alpaca.markets/docs/api-documentation/) is being used for making trades, but this might be changed in the future.
+At the moment, the [Alpaca trading API](https://alpaca.markets/docs/api-documentation/) is being used for making trades, but this might be changed in the future, as we've had many problems with it.
 ## Installation
 1. Install [Python](https://www.python.org/downloads/)
 1. Create fork of the repository